Jerry-Master/polygons/README.md

   - Cost: `O(n)`
   - Algorithm
     Start in the point with smallest x-coordinate (which by the previous algorithm is the first one).
-    Now, iteratively before adding any new point, check if the last added point forms an angle greater than 180 with the surrounding vertices.
+    Now, iteratively before adding any new point, check if the last added point forms an angle greater than 180 degrees with the surrounding vertices.
     If so, remove it.
 Otherwise, add the new point.
 * **Interior Points**: There is a private method that check if a given point in inside a given convex polygon.
   - Cost: `O(log(n))`
   - Algorithm
     It is a divide & conquer algorithm.
     The base case for n=3 is done by checking if the point is to the left of the three sides.
     For any other n:
     Take the point in the middle.
 Consider the segment formed by the first point and the latter.
 There are two cases